Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 Line 1700 (700)

-Page 2110 and other balance sheet form 2
+Page 2110 and other balance sheet forms 2

-Lines starting with the number 2, in particular 2110 "Revenue", refer to form 2 of the balance sheet.
+Lines starting with number 2, in particular 2110 “Revenue”, refer to Form 2 of the balance sheet.
 It was previously known as the income statement.

-Quite often there is a need to transfer the balance sheet and income statement from the old form (which was valid until 2011 inclusive) to the new form.
+Quite often there is a need to transfer the balance sheet and profit and loss account from the old form (which was valid until 2011 inclusive) to the new form.

-Unfortunately, it was not possible to find a convenient way for such a transfer of the old reporting to the new one and back, so you will have to manually remake the balance sheet and income statement into a modern form.
+Unfortunately, convenient way It was not possible to find a way to transfer old statements to new ones and vice versa, so you will have to manually redo the balance sheet and profit and loss account into a modern form.

-To do this, you can use the following tables of correspondence between line codes of financial statements prepared in accordance with the requirements of Order No. 67n of the Ministry of Finance with line codes indicated by Order No. 66n of the Ministry of Finance dated July 2, 2010
+To do this, you can use the following tables of correspondence between the line codes of the accounting reporting forms, compiled in accordance with the requirements of Order of the Ministry of Finance No. 67n, with the line codes designated by Order of the Ministry of Finance dated 07/02/2010 No. 66n

 How to use it?

-If you have a new balance and statement of financial results, and you need to convert them to the old form, then you need to:
+If you have a new balance and report financial results, and you need to convert them to the old form, then you need:

 • Open this page - ;